GGLAB-KU/gglab-ku.github.io/_members/phd_tamta.md

 publications: 'author^=*Kapanadze'

 teaser: >
-    I earned my Bachelor of Science degree in Computer Science from Carnegie Mellon University and am a first-year Ph.D. student in Computer Science and Engineering at Koç University.
+    Ph.D.
+Candidate in Computer Science and Engineering at Koç University.

 profile:
     name: Tamta Kapanadze
     align: right
     image: mems/kapanadze-profile.webp
-    role: Doctoral Researcher
+    role: Graduate Student
     email: tkapanadze23@ku.edu.tr

 ---
 I earned my Bachelor of Science degree in Computer Science from Carnegie Mellon University.
 Upon graduating in 2023, I was compelled to delve deeper into the field of Computer Science, particularly exploring the intricacies of Natural Language Processing (NLP).
 This led me to my current pursuit as a Ph.D. candidate in the Computer Science and Engineering department at Koç University.
+I am currently working on robustness of multilingual language models.